Anton1392/UniversityPortfolio/readme.md

 ## TDP031-Sysadmin

 A course based on configuring four virtual Linux machines (two clients, one server, one router) so they can interact with one another.
-Configuration included setting up the package manager, setting up the local network, setting up a DNS server, setting up network shares with appropriate user permissions so that users can log in on each machine and access their files, synchronizing network time with NTP, and creating virtual storage media with different file systems.
+Configuration included setting up the package manager, setting up the local network, setting up a DNS server, setting up auto-mounting network shares with appropriate user permissions so that users can log in on each machine and access their files, synchronizing network time with NTP, and creating virtual storage media with different file systems.
 An extensive set of tests written in bash were also created to test the specifications of the system.